Flasher outlasts BHS underclassmen in Mandan opener

 BHS had nine of its 3-pointers in the first half.
 But it went North Dakota cold in the third quarter.
 Bonogofsky single-handedly outscored the Demons 9-7 and the Bulldogs’ 27-point quarter gave it a comfortable lead going into the fourth quarter.
 BHS was just 3-for-21 from the field in the third quarter.

-Second-team all-stater Jace Friesz added 22 points and Joy Richter added 22 more for the Bulldogs, who will play the Mandan Sophomores in tonight’s semifinals.
-Chances are, it won’t be a track meet.
+Second-team all-stater Jace Friesz added 22 points and Joy Richter added 22 more for the Bulldogs.

 Mandan Sophomores 58, New Salem-Almont 46